 You can setup joysticks, gamepads, keyboard, and mouse, then access them all through one simple scripting interface.
 Typically you use the axes and buttons to fake up a console controller.
 Alternatively you can access keys on the keyboard.

-See in Glossary, all virtual axes are accessed by their name.
+From scripts, all virtual axes are accessed by their name.

 Every project has the following default input axes when it’s created:

 If you want to add new virtual axes go to the Edit > Project Settings menu, then select the Input category.
 Here you can also change the settings of each axis.

 You map each axis to two buttons on a joystick, mouse, or keyboard keys.

 |The name of the string used to check this axis from a script.

 |Positive value name displayed in the input tab of the Configuration dialog for standalone builds.

 |Negative value name displayed in the Input tab of the Configuration dialog for standalone builds.

 |The button used to push the axis in the negative direction.